devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This program effectively demonstrates how to perform basic arithmetic operations on Pandas Series using simple syntax and built-in operators.

-## 13) How to search for a specific value based on certain conditions or combinations of conditions in Pandas?
+## <mark> 13) How to search for a specific value based on certain conditions or combinations of conditions in Pandas? </mark>

 To search for specific values in a Pandas DataFrame based on certain conditions or combinations of conditions, you can utilize various methods such as boolean indexing, the `.loc[]` method, and the `.query()` method.
 Below, we will discuss these methods in detail and provide examples to illustrate how to apply them effectively.